What is Cape Sharp Tidal?

 Will you export this Nova Scotia resource to the United States market?

 No. The power generated from the Cape Sharp Tidal demonstration project will stay right here in Nova Scotia.
 This will also apply to the other developers at FORCE.
 Under Nova Scotia regulations, all the energy generated at FORCE must be produced and consumed in the Province.

 Have key stakeholders been consulted prior to this project going forward?

 Yes.
 We’ve undertaken extensive outreach activities to engage a broad stakeholder network in our plans.
 Since 2007, consultations and engagement about in-stream tidal development have been ongoing around Nova Scotia.
-Since the Cape Sharp Tidal project began in 2014, we’ve met in community fire halls, on fishing wharves and around kitchen tables to listen and share directly with those who have a stake in our plans, and with whom we have common goals to safeguard the Bay of Fundy:
+Since the Cape Sharp Tidal demonstration project began in 2014, we’ve met in community fire halls, on fishing wharves and around kitchen tables to listen and share directly with those who have a stake in our plans, and with whom we have common goals to safeguard the Bay of Fundy:

 - Hosted direct community engagement with public, advertised open houses (Pictou, Parrsboro, Halifax, Wolfville) and information sessions around the Bay of Fundy;